Fiori-Tracker/fioritracker.github.io/docs/index.md

     ---

-    Comes as a native SAP Fiori app that you can install on any SAP system, blueprint docs tied to actual SAP Fiori system config
+    Comes as a native SAP Fiori app that you can install on any SAP system.
+Blueprint docs tied to actual SAP Fiori system config

     [:octicons-arrow-right-24: Deployment options](inst/dep.md)